Dr Guthrie's List D Schools, Edinburgh.

 On my first night, I had to take a shower,

-and the boy next to me in the shower block had been whipped.
+And the boy next to me in the shower block had been whipped.

 He had really been whipped.